theaman249/Lovelace/README.md

 2. type the command > node index.js <br>
 3. After the command is run, the server should be running on host: http://localhost:3000

+## Running the Frontend (Angular)

+**Installing Angular** <br>
+<p>Angular is needed for the front end</p>
+1. In the command prompt, run the command npm: install -g @angular/cli@17

+**Installing Tailwindcss** <br>
+<p>We are using tailwind as our frontend styling library</p>
+1. Run the command: npm install -D tailwindcss

+**Installing daisyui** <br>
+<p>another library we arer using is daisyui, which works with tailwindcss</p>
+1. Run the command: npm -i -D daisyui@latest

+**Installing ApexCharts** <br>
+<p>For charts we are using Apex Charts </p>
+1. Run the command: npm install apexcharts --save

+**Running the Frontend** <br>
+1.change directories to the Workbench subdirectory within the frontend subdirectory.
+This can be done using the command

+cd frontend/Workbench

+2. Once inside Workbench, run the command ng serve --open
+3. Should you get an error relating to a material component or ngx cookie, run the folloring commands

+npm add @angular/material

+npm install ngx-cookie

 # git cheatsheet

 **> git branch -a**